LarsDevans/eindopdracht.devops-webs5/README.md

 ## Installation

+1. Create a copy of `.env.example` and rename it to `.env`.
+2. Update the environment variables if applicable.
+3. Open the project's terminal and run the following command:

 ```bash
 $ docker compose build
 $ docker compose up # Optional: add the -d flag to detach the terminal